Back to home

 In order to have that privilege, you shared some information about yourself with us.
 This section within our Privacy Policy is to let you know how we intend to manage that information.

-We won’t sell it, share it with anyone (unless its as stipulated in this section or if we’re legally obliged – more on that here) or store it for longer than is necessary (our Document Retention Guidelines can be found here).
+We won't sell it, share it with anyone (unless stipulated in this section or if we're legally obliged), or store it for longer than is necessary.

 Individual Data Subjects

 The Agency will most likely have given us access to their systems to carry out a specific task.
-This could be something like a data cleanse – basically reviewing all of the data stored on their system, clearing out the old stuff they don’t need any more and tidying up what’s left – making sure the right fields are completed with the right information, for example.
+This could be something like a data cleanse - basically reviewing all of the data stored on their system, clearing out the old stuff they don't need any more and tidying up what's left.

 We would like to confirm to you that, as a third party, we do not/will not:

-• share your data with anyone, unless it’s a sub-contractor who is carrying out portions of the work we have been engaged to do with our client; or a new supplier where we are carrying out a data transfer on behalf of our client to a new CRM;
+• share your data with anyone, unless it's a sub-contractor carrying out portions of the work

-• store any data on you outside of the system backs ups or within the systems we use to undertake our work, such as spreadsheets (which are stored securely in exactly the same way);
+• store any data on you outside of the system backs ups or within the systems we use to undertake our work

 How We Store, Manage and Dispose of Data

-Unless we tell you otherwise (within the section relevant to you), we store all of our data via cloud managed storage, using a combination of Google Drive and Onedrive.
-We like this because it enables us to very clearly restrict the data stored with only relevant people – either by restricting the entire drive, the folder something is stored within, or the document itself.
-We don’t share passwords – every member of staff or subcontractor has their only login and password, to ensure we run a very tight ship and keep your data secure.
-When we no longer need it, data is deleted from the cloud, including clearing any archived information.
+Unless we tell you otherwise, we store all of our data via cloud managed storage, using a combination of Google Drive and Onedrive.
+We like this because it enables us to very clearly restrict the data stored with only relevant people - either by restricting the entire drive, the folder something is stored within, or the document itself.
+We don't share passwords - every member of staff or subcontractor has their only login and password.

 Paper-based documents that we must keep the originals of are stored in a combination lock safe.
 However wherever possible, we will scan paper copies and shred them; storing the documents instead on the aforementioned cloud.